 - Constitutional Law (must be taken during the second year)

 - Criminal Law (Part-Time Program)

 - Criminal Procedure (Part-Time Program)

 - Evidence (must be taken during the second year)

+- Legal Ethics/Professional Responsibility

-- Motions and Litigation Practice
+- Motions & Litigation Practice

-- UCC
+- · IICC

 - Writing & Legal Advocacy

 - Comparison of Massachusetts and National Law

 Students who have not successfully completed all required courses (completing the course with a grade that is not an "F") PRIOR to beginning Comparison will not be allowed to register for, or take, Comparison.
 Students who have not passed the MPRE and submitted a copy of their official pass notification to the Registrar's Office prior to registration for Comparison, will not be allowed to register for, or take, Comparison.
-Additionally, students will not be allowed to register for Comparison if they have not successfully completed Bar Exam Writing & Analysis with a grade of C or better.